 In 1835 Edward Minnitt from Gringley on the Hill (near Gainsborough) married Alissimon Minnitt from the Fulbeck branch of the family.
 They lived at Court Leys Farm near Brandon (but in Caythorpe parish) until Edward died in 1876.
 Four of their children survived childhood:

 Next Generation (children of Edward and Alissimon Minnitt)

 Mary Ann married Henry Taylor, a butcher in Cartergate, Newark.

-In 1875 Edward was sued for breach of promise by Eleanor Wren Blenkhorn.
+In late 1874 Edward was sued for breach of promise by Eleanor Wren Blenkhorn.
 Twenty years earlier his sister Alissimon had attended Frieston House School; run by Eleanor, her two sisters and their parents.
 The two families became close and in 1862 Edward and Eleanor started a long engagement.
 But by 1874, following the deaths of Eleanor’s mother and one of the sisters and with their father quite elderly, the family became bankrupt and moved to Ranmoor, Sheffield.
 It then seems that Edward’s parents, concerned about her debts and not thinking her a suitable farmer’s wife, forced him to cut her off.
 He did not defend the action and was fined £500.
 The case was very widely reported.

 After the death of his father (1876), Edward William and his mother moved to Main Street, Claypole, where Edward William died in 1886.